Amourspirit/python_ooo_dev_tools/docs/src/utils/context/lo_context.rst

     # get fonts of second document
     With LoContext(lo_inst=doc2.lo_inst):
-        # the context is changed to the second document.
+        # The context is changed to the second document.
-        # As soon as the LoContext block is exited, the context is restored to the first document.
+        # As soon as the LoContext block is exited, the context is
+        # restored to the first document.
         fonts =  Info.get_fonts()

 .. seealso::